Rabia23/Sentimeter-Mcdonalds/README.md

 4. All parts of modules e.g controllers, services, routes, configurations and directives must be included in the module folder unless it is using common code.

-Html Coding Conventions
+## Coding Conventions

+### Html

-1. We use 2 space indentation for coding html.
+1. We use *2 space indentation* for coding html.
 2. Dont use tabs
 3. No trailing spaces

-Javascript Coding Conventions
+### Javascript

 1. We are following John Papa angular style guide to make the code more readable.
+2. Dont use tabs
+3. We use *2 space indentation* for coding html
+4. Semicolon after each line of code

+## Git

+We are using *git-flow* to manage our repository.
+Following may be useful

+1. frontend-master

+We have frontend-master branch for production

+2. frontend-develop

+We have frontend-developbranch for staging

+3. Feature

+When we do addition or bug fixing in frontend-develop, we create a new branch and we call it feature.
+Developer should create a pull request to merge new feature into frontend-develop

+4. Hot-fix

+To create an urgent fix on master, we create a new branch from master and create a pull request, we call it hot-fix

-Grunt Commands
+## Grunt Commands

 1. grunt build.
 To build the src folder and put the files in build directory.
 Although this folder can be hosted on server the files are not compressed